 Averaging over many oscillations ($x\to\infty$) yields

 Here we take the limit $x \to \infty$, since our interest lies in GWs that are well inside the horizon, and Eq.~\eqref{eq:OmegaGW-dsg2} gives the expression for the energy density.
-The integrals $I_s$ and $I_c$ in \eqref{ICS} can be evaluated analytically for isocurvature fluctuations, as they involve trigonometric kernels; their explicit forms are lengthy (see Sec.~\ref{sec3})\footnote{Exact analytic expressions for the kernels $I_{c}(d,s,x)$ and $I_{s}(d,s,x)$ are derived in all gauges.
-In TT and N–body (Nb) gauges the formulas span several pages, so we do not typeset them here.
-PDFs of the expressions and cleaned \texttt{Mathematica} notebooks will be supplied as ancillary files with the arXiv submission and mirrored at Ref.~\cite{Ali_SIGW_TT_Nb_results_2025}.} present them gauge by gauge, together with compact limits and figures obtained by direct evaluation.
+The integrals $I_s$ and $I_c$ in \eqref{ICS} can be evaluated analytically for isocurvature fluctuations, as they involve trigonometric kernels; their explicit forms are lengthy (see Sec.~\ref{sec3})\footnote{Exact analytical results for $I_{c}(d,s,x)$ and $I_{s}(d,s,x)$ are given for all gauges.
+TT and N–body (Nb) formulas span several pages; a unified \texttt{Mathematica} notebook is provided at Ref.~\cite{Ali_SIGW_TT_Nb_results_2025}.} where we present them gauge by gauge, together with compact limits and figures obtained by direct evaluation.

 Throughout, we work in the $(d,s)$ domain.
-We can find that the difference between the longitudinal gauge and rest of the gauges comes from the terms of the form $(\cos(d\pm s)k\eta)$ or $(\sin(d\pm s)k\eta)$ which do not correspond to gravitational waves, i.e. $\cos(k\eta)$ or $\sin(k\eta)$ \cite{Tomikawa:2019tvi}.
+We can find that the difference between the longitudinal gauge, and rest of the gauges comes from the terms of the form $(\cos(d\pm s)k\eta)$ or $(\sin(d\pm s)k\eta)$ which do not correspond to gravitational waves, i.e. $\cos(k\eta)$ or $\sin(k\eta)$ \cite{Tomikawa:2019tvi}.
 This indicates that the gauge dependence appears only in the tensor perturbations coupling with scalar perturbation, not in the gravitational wave.
 When forming late-time observables, we evaluate the radiative sector by restricting to the luminal lines $d\pm s=1$ in the $(d,s)$ plane, which amounts to retaining only the oscillatory $\sin x$ and $\cos x$ pieces of the tensor solution.
 These oscillatory components are precisely the freely propagating tensor modes (free GWs).
 This selection is used in the following to construct the gauge-independent spectrum in Sect.~\ref{sec:gauge-independent}.